Skip to main content

 Where can my agency obtain more information about IPWMAN?

-You can obtain a copy of the membership agreement, by-laws, operation plan and other information within the Documents section of this website.
+You can obtain a copy of the membership agreement, by-laws, operation plan, and other information in the Documents section of this website.
+You can also call the IPWMAN General Information number at 844-479-6269, or email info@ipwman.org.